INTI-CMNB/KiBot/docs/source/configuration/outputs/ExcellonOptions.rst

 -  ``left_digits`` :index:`: <pair: output - excellon - options; left_digits>` [:ref:`number <number>`] (default: ``0``) number of digits for integer part of coordinates (0 is auto).
    Doesn't apply to DECIMAL_FORMAT. |br|
-   Default is 3 and currently can't be configured from the GUI, avoid using it.
+   Default is 3 and currently can't be configured from the GUI, avoid using it. |br|
+   Not supported on KiCad 11+.

 .. _ExcellonOptions_map: